twosixlabs/armory/STYLE.md

 ```

 # Import Style
-Imports in python files should be organized into three blocks, after the docstring, and before other code:
+Imports in python files should be organized into three blocks, lexically ordered, after the docstring, and before other code:
 * Block 1: built-in package imports
 * Block 2: external package imports
 * Block 3: internal package imports